nova-iris/.github/CONTRIBUTING.md

 3. Follow our [Coding Rules](#rules).

-4. Run the entire test suite to ensure tests are passing.
+4. <a name="test-suite"></a>Run the entire test suite to ensure tests are passing.

-5. When applicable, run the code quality checks locally so that the code is not only correct but also clean.
+5. <a name="code-quality-checks"></a>When applicable, run the code quality checks locally so that the code is not only correct but also clean.

 6. Commit your changes using a descriptive commit message that follows our [commit message conventions](#commit).
 Adherence to these conventions is necessary because release notes are automatically generated from these messages.